 Also of interest is that Willow Spring has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.50% of people work from home.
+Telecommuters are a relatively large percentage of the workforce: 10.35% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Willow Spring is a somewhat ethnically-diverse town.
 The people who call Willow Spring home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willow Spring residents report their race to be White, followed by Black or African-American.
 Willow Spring also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.80% of the town’s residents.
-Important ancestries of people in Willow Spring include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 10.00% of the town’s residents.
+Important ancestries of people in Willow Spring include English, Irish, German, Italian, and Scottish.

 The most common language spoken in Willow Spring is English.
 Other important languages spoken here include Spanish and Polish.